kyma-project/kyma/docs/kyma/04-05-use-your-own-domain.md

 - [gcloud](https://cloud.google.com/sdk/gcloud/)
 - [wget](https://www.gnu.org/software/wget/)

 >**NOTE:** Running Kyma on GKE requires three [`n1-standard-4` machines](https://cloud.google.com/compute/docs/machine-types).
+The Kyma production profile requires at least `n1-standard-8` machines, but it is recommended to use the `c2-standard-8` type.
 Create these machines when you complete the **Prepare the cluster** step.
-However, Kyma offers a production profile, which requires at least `n1-standard-8` machines, but we suggest using `c2-standard-8` machines.

   </details>
   <details>